beginning of content

 Key facts

-• Protect your eyes from dangerous UV rays by wearing sunglasses with good UV protection and a sun hat.
+• Protect your eyes from the sun by wearing sunglasses with good UV protection and a sun hat.

 • Avoid touching your eyes with dirty hands.
 This will reduce the risk of you getting an infection.

-• Visit an optometrist for have an eye test, even if you’re healthy and have no eye symptoms, but especially if you are over 40, smoke or have diabetes.
+• Visit an optometrist for an eye test every 3 years even if you have no eye symptoms.

 How can I protect my eyes at work and at home?